 Large mammals have been at risk since the arrival of humans

 Earth has been through five major extinctions.
-None of these events were selective towards a specific size of animal; over the past 66 million years (the ‘Cenozoic period’), neither small nor large mammals were more vulnerable.22
+None of these events were selective towards a specific size of the animal; over the past, 66 million years (the ‘Cenozoic period’), neither small nor large mammals were more vulnerable.22